-What this hype does not cover is the promising medical potential of stem cell therapies, nor does it properly credit the clinics that comply with FDA regulations to offer effective medical treatments to populations of patients that otherwise have limited options.
+What this hype does not cover is the promising medical potential of stem cell therapies, nor has it properly credited the clinics that comply with FDA regulations to offer effective medical treatments to populations of patients who otherwise have limited options.

 Should You Believe the Hype About Stem Cell Clinics?

-Today, the large majority of medical clinics that off stem cell treatments administer mesenchymal stem cells (MSCs), which they source from fat (adipose tissue) or bone marrow.
-Mesenchymal stem cells are a type of multipotent stem cell that be administered for a range of medical applications, including orthopedic repair, pain management, arthritis, asthma, and more.
-When properly administered, multipotent self-derived stem cells (such as MSCs) can be extremely safe for patient use.
+Today, the large majority of medical clinics that offer stem cell treatments administer mesenchymal stem cells (MSCs), which they source from fat (adipose tissue) or bone marrow.
+Mesenchymal stem cells are a type of multipotent stem cell that is administered for a range of medical applications, including orthopedic repair, pain management, arthritis, asthma, and more.
+When properly administered, multipotent self-derived stem cells (such as MSCs) can be safe for patient use.